Tudat/tudat/tutorials/tudatFeatures/propagationSetup/index.rst

 **Propagator Settings**
     - :class:`TranslationalStatePropagatorSettings`
         This derived class defines the settings to propagate the translational dynamics.
+    - :class:`RotationalStatePropagatorSettings`
+        This derived class defines the settings to propagate the rotational dynamics.
     - :class:`MassPropagationSettings`
         This derived class defines the settings to propagate the mass of a body.
     - :class:`CustomStatePropagationSettings`
         This derived class allows the propagation of user-defined dynamics.
     - :class:`MultiTypeProgationSettings`
         This derived class allows to propagate simultaneously the various propagator classes defined above.
+    - :class:`MultiArcProgationSettings`
+        This derived class allows to propagate the dynamics for multiple arcs.

 The reader is referred to the following sections to examine in detail how to create the dynamics simulator: